 There are over 20 manufacturers of metal-on-metal hip replacements.
 The FDA has not approved any MoM devices for use in the U.S. As of 2016, all these devices were given the most stringent of FDA requirements, a pre-market approval from the agency.
 Since the FDA’s action that year, there have been no new MoM devices marketed.

 However, this does not mean that you did not receive a MoM hip replacement during surgery before 2016.
-If you received a MoM hip implant, and your doctor has diagnosed you with the symptoms of a failing hip replacement, you should consider consulting an attorney who specializes in these cases.
+If you received a MoM hip implant, and your doctor has diagnosed you with the symptoms of a failing hip replacement, you should consider consulting Hip Replacement Lawyers in Grand Rapids who specializes in these cases.

 If you are facing a health crisis due to a failing hip replacement, you deserve to be compensated for the extra medical expenses and loss of daily activities you are experiencing.
-You need an experienced hip replacement attorney to help you get the full compensation you deserve.
+You need an experienced Hip Replacement Lawyers in Grand Rapids to help you get the full compensation you deserve.

-If you live near Grand Rapids, and require representation for your hip replacement, contact the law office of Cochran, Kroll, and Associates, P.C. at (866) 868-3779 for a free consultation.
+If you live near Grand Rapids, and require representation for your hip replacement, contact the law office of Cochran, Kroll, and Associates, P.C. at 866-MICH-LAW for a free consultation.
 We work hard to develop a positive attorney-client relationship and fight to get you the compensation you deserve.

 A young couple from Monroe, Michigan, was awarded a $15.8 million verdict as the result of their baby son, Jason, being inflicted with Cerebral Palsy as the result of an error during the final stages of a labor.